 Everyone knows that the Boppy Nursing Pillow is basically THE golden standard for baby feeding essentials.
-You’ve even seen Nina use it in the past when demonstrating how to get the best latch when breastfeeding a baby.
+You’ve even seen Nina use it when demonstrating how to get the best latch when breastfeeding a baby.
 It’s a must-have item for all new families!
 Whether we’re talking breast or bottle, it makes no difference.
-If you’re feeding a newborn, you’re going to want a Boppy.
+If you’re feeding a newborn, you will want a Boppy.
 I love mine so much that I have TWO — one for upstairs and one for downstairs.

 A Cush for Your (Healing) Mama Tush

-Birth is beautiful, but for most women, it is also extremely painful.
+Birth is beautiful, but it is also extremely painful for most women.
 Especially for those of us that experience perineal tearing, which requires stitches.
 Ouch!
-Anyone who has experienced this knows the pain that is sitting (or even just existing).
+Anyone who has experienced this knows the pain of sitting (or even just existing).
 The Boppy Nursing Pillow makes an excellent butt cushion (for lack of a better term) while your lady parts recover.
 Simply sit on the hole of the pillow to take some pressure off that sensitive area — but make sure you are sitting on a soft surface.
 Stay away from sitting on hard, wooden surfaces or tile floors.
 They are not your friend.

 Snuggle Time + Sibling Support

 When you aren’t feeding baby, the Boppy Nursing Pillow is snuggle time perfection.
 Even with a small baby, always cradling and holding your newborn can take a toll on your back and shoulders.
 The heavier your little one is, the harder it is on your body to hold them for extended periods.
-Being able to prop up baby on the Boppy in your lap is a great way to keep your little one close while simultaneously saving your forearms, shoulders, and back.
+Being able to prop up baby on the Boppy in your lap is a great way to keep your little one close while saving your forearms, shoulders, and back.

 The Boppy has also proven to be a great support system for (younger) siblings who want to hold the new baby but may not have the upper body strength.
 Mamas can breathe easy knowing that their newest little one is safely secure in their brother or sister’s lap and arms with the Boppy.